Cycling routes

 Author's recommendation

-Zermatt is one of the most famous ski resorts on the planet.
-The road is closed to motorised traffic from Täsch onwards.
-A chance for cyclists to ride along a route that is practically reserved just for them!
+Zermatt is one of the most famous ski resorts in the world!
+From Täsch, the road is closed to motorized traffic.
+An opportunity for cyclists to ride on a road practically reserved for them!

 Technical information